rum1887/RLOSF23-Screening-Exercise/README.md

 ## About me
 Hi, I'm Ramyashri Padmanabhakumar<br>
-Mail me at ramyapgk.tech@gmail.com incase of any queries
+Mail me at ramyapgk.tech@gmail.com incase of any queries and have a nice day!